A computer as a home media center

 Even if standby was disabled, starting the PC with a closed lid did not send the video signal through HDMI, except once.
 I was never able to reproduce it.

-The laptop has an Nvidia card, and the correct packages are currently unavailable, the main reason is unsolved security issues.
+The laptop has an Nvidia card, and the correct packages are currently unavailable, the main reason is at least one unsolved security issue.
 The open-source driver seems to work well enough, but not so much when using both monitors at the same time.
-After trying (and failing) to install the official Nvidia package, I decided to keep the open-source variant, as normally I am going to use only one monitor (the external one).
+After trying (and failing) to install the official Nvidia package, I decided to keep the open-source variant, as normally I am going to use only the external monitor.

 I solved the monitor issue by turning off the internal monitor and activating the monitor attached via HDMI.
 As the values are hardcoded, it does not make my solution portable between TVs and devices, but it is also true that it is attached to only one and I have no intention to move it.